-The shipping business has also been characterized by cyclical swings due to lengthy periods of excess or scarce vessel capacity.
-We believe that these sustained periods of vessel supply/demand imbalances are mainly a function of the multi-year ordering and production cycle associated with the manufacture of new vessels, which requires shipping lines to estimate market growth many years into the future.
+The shipping business has been characterized by cyclical swings due in part to lengthy periods of excess or scarce vessel capacity.
+We believe that these sustained periods of vessel supply/demand imbalances are mainly a function of the multi-year ordering and production cycle associated with the manufacture of new vessels and the shipping line industry's shift to the use of significantly larger vessels, which requires shipping lines to estimate market growth many years into the future.
 Container leasing companies are partially insulated from the risks of these shipping cycles by the relatively short production time associated with the manufacture of new containers.
 Lead times for new container orders are typically only a few months, so the rate of new container ordering can be quickly adjusted to reflect unexpected market changes.

-Our term leases maturing in 2015, which represent approximately 8% of our total fleet, have the highest average rental rates of any of our current leases and we expect containers under those leases to be re-priced downward due to the current low level of new container rental rates.
-Although rental rates are down, so are container prices and interest rates, which results in a net return to us for new container purchases similar to the returns we have achieved over the last 12 to 18 months.

-Additionally, for most leasing companies, the percentage of containers on long-term lease has grown over the past ten years, while the percentage on master lease has declined.
-As of December 31, 2014, approximately 75% of our total on-hire fleet was on long-term leases, compared to approximately 67% ten years ago.
+Our term leases maturing in 2016, represent approximately 8.5% of our fleet and we expect containers under those leases to be re-priced downward due to the current low level of new container rental rates.
+Additionally, for most leasing companies, the percentage of containers on long-term leases has grown over the past ten years, while the percentage on master leases has declined.
+As of December 31, 2015, approximately 76% of our total on-hire fleet was on long-term leases, compared to approximately 67% ten years ago.
 As a result, changes in utilization have become less volatile for Textainer and most leasing companies.

-According to World Cargo News, intermodal leasing companies, as ranked by total TEU as of January 2014, are as follows:
+According to World Cargo News, intermodal leasing companies, as ranked by total TEU as of January 2015, are as follows:

 Company TEU (000's) Percent of Total

-Textainer (1) 3,040 18.1%
+Textainer(1) 3,230 17.7%

-Triton Container International 2,200 13.1%
+Triton Container International(2) 2,400 13.2%

-TAL International Group Inc. 2,050 12.2%
+TAL International Group Inc.(2) 2,300 12.6%

-Florens Container Services 1,900 11.3%
+Florens Container Services 1,900 10.4%

+SeaCo Global(3) 1,400 7.7%

-SeaCube Container Leasing Ltd 1,300 7.8%
+SeaCube Container Leasing Ltd 1,250 6.9%

-SeaCo Global (2) 1,190 7.1%

-CAI International, Inc. 1,150 6.9%
+CAI International, Inc. 1,180 6.5%

-Cronos Group (2) 880 5.3%
+Cronos Group(3) 800 4.4%

-Dong Fang International Asset Management Ltd 555 3.3%
+Dong Fang International Asset Management Ltd 750 4.1%

+Beacon Intermodal Leasing 660 3.6%

-Touax Global Container Solutions 500 3.0%
+Touax Global Container Solutions 630 3.5%

-Beacon Intermodal Leasing 485 2.9%

-Blue Sky Intermodal 250 1.5%
+Blue Sky Intermodal 295 1.6%

+Magellan Maritime Services 205 1.1%

-Other 1,250 7.5%
+Other 1,200 6.7%

-Grand Total 16,750 100.0 %
+Grand Total 18,200 100.0 %

-(1) Textainer Group's owned and managed fleet consisted of 3,233 TEU at December 31, 2014.
+(1) Textainer Group's owned and managed fleet consisted of 3,148 TEU at December 31, 2015.

-(2) In January 2015, Bohai Leasing Company of China ("Bohai") acquired SeaCo Group.
+- (2) In November 2015, Triton Container International and TAL International Group Inc. entered into a definitive agreement under which the two companies will be combined.
+The companies expect to complete the transaction during the first half of 2016. - (3) In January 2015, Bohai Leasing Company of China ("Bohai") acquired SeaCo Group.
 Cronos Group is also wholly owned by Bohai.